DriveGen3D: Boosting Feed-Forward Driving Scene Generation with Efficient Video Diffusion: Method

 By leveraging both past and future context, this recursive reconstruction method effectively captures dynamic scene elements while maintaining high spatial fidelity.
 As a result, our approach produces complete 3D models in a matter of seconds, meeting the demanding requirements of simulation and other real-time applications without compromising on quality.
-The overall pipeline of DriveGen3D is outlined in Algorithm~\ref{alg:drivegen4d}.